getimg.ai

 When uploading your reference images, it is best to maintain the same aspect ratio for both the source images and the output.
 If the aspect ratios differ, the images may stretch, leading to suboptimal results.

-If you're using the Advanced mode, you can select the “Crop image references to fit output aspect ratio” option, but be mindful that it does not always guarantee a great outcome.
+If you're using the SD mode, you can select the “Crop image references to fit output aspect ratio” option, but be mindful that it does not always guarantee a great outcome.
 Images will be cropped at the center, which, depending on their composition, may lead to important parts getting removed.

 Step 4.
 Adjust the reference strength